Uncontested Divorce in Kentucky

 Forms related to Uncontested Divorce in Kentucky without minor children

 • A Summons: This document is used to hint the Respondent that he or she must file an Answer to the Petition within 20 days of its receipt.
-If the Respondent fails to do so, he or she has to face a default judgment against him or her.
-The other way for the Respondent is to sign an Entry of Appearance Waiver.
+If the Respondent fails to do so, they have to face a default judgment against themselves.
+The Respondent can also opt for an Entry of Appearance Waiver.

 • A Case Information Sheet: This form is used for the identification of all the parties in the action.